 There are people who still seem to think that if you just changed YOUR behaviour then autism would disappear, or that children with ADHD just need to be told firmly that their behaviour is unacceptable and that will magically cure the problem.

-For us, Sam’s issues are very visible (he’s in a wheelchair and is tube fed for goodness sake) so we’ve been spared much of the rubbish our friends are forced to face daily… however, the word is getting out there far more.
+For us, Sam’s issues are very visible (he’s in a wheelchair and is tube fed for crying out loud!) so we’ve been spared much of the rubbish our friends are forced to face daily… however, the word is getting out there far more.